 EXAMPLE: A family received WV WORKS for 42 months before becoming ineligible due to earnings.
 The mother worked for 8 months before being laid off.
 When she reapplied for WV WORKS, she had the promise of another job in 2 months, so she chose to receive a DCA payment instead of a monthly check.
 Through no fault of her own, the job did not materialize and she reapplied for WV WORKS at the end of 4 months.
-After 2 months of receiving a monthly WV WORKS check again, she meets the requirement of having received WV WORKS for 6 consecutive months prior to referral to In-Service: 4 mos. for DCA + 2additional months of WV WORKS = 6 consecutive months.
-However, because DCA does not count toward meeting the requirement of having received WV WORKS/TANF for 48 months, she does not qualify for In-Service to WV: 42 mos. + 2 additional mos. = 44 mos.
+After 2 months of receiving a monthly WV WORKS check again, she meets the requirement of having received WV WORKS for 6 consecutive months prior to referral to In-Service: 4 mos. for DCA + 2 additional months of WV WORKS = 6 consecutive months.
+However, because DCA does not count toward meeting the requirement of having received WV WORKS/TANF for 48 months, she does not

-d.
-BCSE Requirements

-In-Service to WV clients are not required to be referred to BCSE.
+WV INCOME MAINTENANCE MANUAL HAPTER 24 - WV WORKS CTIVITIES/REQUIREMENTS qualify for In-Service to WV: 42 mos. + 2 additional mos. = 44 mos. d.
+BCSE Requirements In-Service to WV clients are not required to be referred to BCSE.
 If child support is collected by BCSE for a month for which the client received an In-Service to WV benefit, the client does not qualify for the Child Support Incentive for that month.
-After closure of the WV WORKS AG, the client is treated by BCSE as any other non-assistance client.

-e.
-School Clothing Allowance (SCA)

-These clients are not automatically eligible for the SCA because they are no longer WV WORKS recipients.
+After closure of the WV WORKS AG, the client is treated by BCSE as any other non-assistance client. e.
+School Clothing Allowance (SCA) These clients are not automatically eligible for the SCA because they are no longer WV WORKS recipients.
 They must apply in order to receive it.

-5. Support Services

-See Sections 24.14 and 24.16 for the support services for which the client is eligible.

-The WV WORKS staff is responsible for the issuance of all support service payments for identified needs.

-6. Determining The Hours Of Participation And BEP Payment Amount

-BEP determines the appropriate number of hours of participation, based on the check amount, including applicable incentives and reductions, in the month of referral.
+5. Support Services ctions 24.14 and 24.16 for the support es for which the client is eligible. issuan WORKS staff is responsible for the ce of all support service payments for fied needs. б. ining The Hours Of Participation And BEP t Amount of par includ termines the appropriate number of hours ticipation, based on the check amount, ing applicable incentives and reductions, month of referral.